Why are paper rolls increasing in price so sharply ?

-How long will it take to get my goods?
+How long does it take to deliver ?

-Payment can also be made by cheque or Bacs payments.
+Payment can also be made by cheque or EFT bank transfer.

-Credit cards & Debit cards will be debited the same day as you place your order.
+All cards payments will be debited the same day as you place your order.

 Is my credit card information secure with you?